 The Chicago Tribune Holiday Giving is a campaign of Chicago Tribune Charities, a McCormick Foundation Fund.

 Workforce Development – supports community-based vocational and employment programs for people in poverty and skills training for low income youth.
 The category also supports advocacy and technical assistance endeavors which promote improvement in the workforce development system, increase resources available to disadvantaged job seekers, and enhance the quality of service delivery.
-The Letter of Inquiry (LOI) process is currently opening until Novemember 29th, 2013 for Workforce Development.
-Please click here.
+The Workforce Development Letter of Inquiry (LOI) process is currently closed for 2016 grant cycle.

-Capacity Building - Capacity Building grants support enhancements to a nonprofit’s management and operations functions.
-Capacity building grants can be used in such areas as agency governance, fund raising, strategic planning, staff/program development, fiscal management and technology.
+Sector Building - Sector Building grants support enhancements to a nonprofit’s management and operations functions.
+Sector building grants can be used in such areas as agency governance, fund raising, strategic planning, staff/program development, fiscal management and technology.
 Grant requests must fit within the guideline areas established within the Chicago Tribune Charities Holiday Campaign, are limited to current or recent Tribune Charities grantees, and are accepted by invitation only.

 Special Initiatives is a flexible giving area designed to support nonprofits or programs that do not fit the criteria of the Chicago Tribune Holiday Giving campaign.
 Organizations may submit applications by invitation only.
 Grants include general operations, program or emergency support.